-Virtual reality therapy for the management of procedure-related pain
+Virtual reality interventions for the management of pain associated with medical procedures

 Health Technology Wales

 Record ID 32018000709

 Authors' objectives: HTW undertook an evidence review to address the following question: What is the clinical and cost effectiveness of virtual reality as a distraction therapy for the management of procedural pain?
 This is an updated version of an appraisal published by HTW in May 2020.
 This appraisal uses both the original findings and evidence published subsequently.